zuri-lang/zurilang.org/src/standard/args.md

 blade test.b install 5 --verbose
 ```

-may yeild such a result as similar to the one below.
+may yield such a result as similar to the one below.

 ```
 {options: {verbose: true}, command: {name: install, value: 5}}